google/docsy-example/README.md

 This repo ships with a [GitHub action] that allows you to deploy your site to [GitHub Pages].
 To manually trigger the deployment, select the [deployment workflow] in the `Actions` section of the GitHub web UI and press the button `Run workflow`.
-To enable automatic deployment on each push to your repo, edit the corresponding [workflow file](.github/workflows/deploy-github-pages.yml) and uncomment the line specifying the branch used for deployment:
+To enable automatic deployment on each push to your repo, move the the corresponding [workflow file](.github/workflows/example/deploy-github-pages.yml) to the folder `.github/workflows` of your repo.
+Afterwards, edit  and uncomment the line specifying the branch used for deployment:

 ```yml
 on: